nhatcher/users-template/post/README.md

 ```
 means that you are running this command as root in the remote machine.
 And the remote folder is not important.
 Note that you know that it is a root user because the prompt ends with '#' and not with '$'.
 With this provisions I hope it is clear where are you running what command.

+Finally, I will check links and versions.
+I will try not to link to third party blogs but prefer tools documentation.
+That said, links might be broken.
+I will always try to provide information about the link so you can search the internet easily.

 ## Getting a domain name (~10€ a year)

 You can buy a domain name from places like [namecheap](https://www.namecheap.com/), but there are many other vendors.
 Just make sure that they only sell you the domain name and nothing else.
 It should cost you around 10€ a year.
+But you can find really cheap domain names for a year you can get for your testing.
+Beware of not renewing them, those cost go up and add!

 ## Getting an email account

-There are several paid vendor like Google.
+There are several paid vendors like Google.
 But we will use [Zoho](https://www.zoho.com/mail/zohomail-pricing.html) that for now is free.
+Scroll down to the "forever free plan".
+You can use one provider now and move to a different one in the future.
+Because you own the domain name you will not need to change email addresses.
+The only problem you might have to deal with is exporting from Zoho and importing them again in the new platform if you ever want to do that.

+Zoho has a nice web service and apps for Android and iOS to read and send your email from the phone.

 To setup your email, you will need to follow the steps in one of these guides, [namecheap](https://www.namecheap.com/support/knowledgebase/article.aspx/9758/2208/how-to-set-up-zoho-email-for-my-domain/) or [zoho](https://www.zoho.com/mail/help/adminconsole/namecheap.html).